JonathonEngland25/d2pt-meta-hero-grid-updater/memory-bank/implementation-plan.md

 ---

-## 13. Notifications and Windows Notifications Option
+## 12. Notifications and Windows Notifications Option

 **Step:**
 Display success or failure notifications for download, backup, and replace steps in the status area.
-Provide an option to enable Windows notifications for these events, including in silent/background mode.
+Provide an option to enable Windows notifications for these events.

 **Test:**
 Simulate each operation (success/failure) and verify correct notification appears in the status area and/or as a Windows notification if enabled.

 ---

-## 14. Manual Override for Config Path (Persistent)
+## 13. Manual Override for Config Path (Persistent)

 **Step:**
 If automatic detection fails, prompt the user to manually select the config folder.
 Persist this override for future runs.